Traditional and Implant-Supported Dentures Offer Functionality, Aesthetics, and Stability

-Dr. William Couvelis offers traditional and implant-supported dentures at his Chicago, IL, practice, as well as general denture maintenance and repair.
+Dr. Couvelis offers traditional and implant-supported dentures at his Chicago dental office, as well as general denture maintenance and repair.
 Dr. Couvelis and his experienced staff can help you choose the option that will best meet your needs.

 Both traditional and implant-supported dentures are excellent options to replace a significant number of severely damaged or missing teeth, restoring your oral health and your smile’s appearance.